 Creating a positive environment where both teachers and learners feel inspired and share mutual respect for one another is an important prerequisite for successful learning (Dörnyei 2001).
-Moreover, the ongoing process of internationalisation in HE (Blight et al 1999, Knight 1997) requires international students and teachers to be able to understand and accept differing viewpoints and needs, acknowledge, accept and respect different cultures, and manage uncertainty (Brinkman and Van Weerdenburg 2014).
-Therefore, it is argued that EAP teachers in particular have an obligation to act as intercultural mediator in order to promote international students' integration and acculturation.
+Moreover, the ongoing process of internationalisation in HE (Blight et R, Knight 1997) requires international students and teachers to be able to understand fering viewpoints and needs, acknowledge, accept and respect different culture tainty (Brinkman and manage ur Van Weerdenburg 2014).
+Therefore, it is argued in particu ave an obligation to each act as intercultural mediator in order to pr ernation ts' integra tien and acculturation.

-The BIA's E&D team, which includes an ex-foundation student, now acting as the BIA's specially assigned E&D student ambassador, promotes these goals by developing and delivering targeted training for both teachers and students.
-This talk reports on a workshop organized for foundation students to familiarize themselves with the UK Equality Act (2010), facilitate their integration in their new cultural setting, and provide a springboard for classroom discussions on E&D-related topics.
-In a seminar-like format, students were invited to engage in a dialogue about the protected characteristics, reflect on their own cultural background, and question any assumptions underlying their customary thinking and/or behavioral patterns.
-A pilot has shown that this approach is fruitful: students' attendance was positive and their understanding improved.
-Students were also able to raise critical questions and receive informative, comprehensive answers.
+acting a me BIA's specially The BIA's E&D team, whi assigned E&D stud goNs b ivering targeted training for bot ganized for foundation ners ar rei students to fan ize then racilitate their integration in their new cultura etting, a sroom discussions on E&D-related ke forma engage in a dialogue about the protected topics.
+In a semina ground, and question any assumptions underlying characteristics, ref a patterns.
+A pilot has shown that this approach is fruitful: their customary thir g and/o students' attendanc and their understanding improved.
+Students were also able to raise critical question receive informative, comprehensive answers.
 Ways to widen student participation and how students can disseminate this knowledge amongst their peers will be finally explored.